Before you bring your new rescue dog home, be sure you have the following supplies:

 Step 2: Take him to the room which will serve as his new “den” for several days.
 Put bedding and chew toys in the room, Let him investigate the room.
 If he chews or urinates on his bedding, permanently remove it.

 Step 3: Observe and interact with your dog while he’s acclimating to his new den.
-This will help forge a sense of pack and establish you as the pack leader.
+This will help forge a sense of pack.

 Special Puppy Concerns

 If you have a puppy, don’t treat him like an adult dog.
 Treat him the same way you would your own infant: with patience, constant supervision and a gentle touch.
 The way you interact with your puppy at this age is critical to his socialisation.
 Use these tips: